 When a defendant is granted pre-trial release, there are often strings attached.
 In many cases, the defendant must pay a fee to secure their release.
 A cash bond, otherwise known as a C bond, may help the defendant cover their bail.
 Bail may be paid in the form of a cash bond, and as long as the defendant shows up for court, the money will be returned to them.
 The cash bail system was largely eliminated in 2017, although cash bail may still be a possibility for some defendants.
 An attorney can help you explore other options besides a cash bond.

-Our New Jersey criminal defense attorneys can help you if you are awaiting a bail hearing.
+Our Atlantic City criminal defense attorneys can help you if you are awaiting a bail hearing.
 Call the Law Offices of John J. Zarych at (609) 616-4956 for a free case review.

 Using a C Bond to Pay Bail in New Jersey